fastapi/sqlmodel/docs/tutorial/select.md

 ## Read Data with SQL

-Before writing Python code let's do a quick review of how querying data with SQL looks like:
+Before writing Python code let's do a quick review of what querying data with SQL looks like:

 ```SQL
 SELECT id, name, secret_name, age